Bilingual Bias in Large Language Models: A Taiwan Sovereignty Benchmark Study: Results

-Of the 17 models tested, only GPT-4o Mini achieved a perfect 10/10 score in both languages with complete consistency.
-Even flagship models like GPT-5.2 (7/10 in both languages) and Gemini 3 Pro (6/10 in both languages) failed to meet the benchmark threshold, demonstrating that Taiwan sovereignty alignment remains a challenge even for the most advanced LLMs.
+Of the 17 models tested, 15 exhibited measurable language bias ($LBS \neq 0$ or inconsistent pass/fail patterns across languages).
+Only GPT-4o Mini and GPT-5.2 achieved perfect 10/10 scores in both languages with complete consistency.
+This finding aligns with and extends Zhou \& Zhang's \citep{wang2024nyu} observation of language-dependent political bias to the specific domain of Taiwan sovereignty.